marcindeperas-casumo/frontend-react-stack/README.md

 ### Linking CUDL Components

-Whilst developing CUDL components should generally be done within the storybook environment it can be useful to see your changes in place in the PoC.
+Whilst developing CUDL components should generally be done within the storybook environment it can be useful to see your changes in place in the SPA.
 This can be achieved by making use of npm/yarn link:

 - Navigate to the [cudl-react](https://github.com/Casumo/cudl-react) checkout on your computer and run `yarn link-components`
 - Run `lerna run --scope=@casumo/<name_of_component> build -- --watch` so changes you make to the component will cause the component to build.